Article | 3:28 min read

 Documents You Can Eventually Shred

-Hold onto your bank and credit card statements for a year¹.
-A lot financial institutions will have your statements available online.
-If that’s the case for your business, the feel free to shred those statements even sooner.
+Hold onto your bank and credit card statements for a year.
+A lot of financial institutions will have your statements available online.
+If that’s the case for your business, feel free to shred those statements even sooner.
 The only time you may want to hold onto these documents for longer is if they are needed to support your tax returns.

-The timeline for tax documents is pretty set in stone: keep them for seven years².
-Keeping all of your tax documents for at least seven years allows for time in case you need to dispute something with the IRS.
-This includes both your actual tax return and any supporting documents for that tax year.
+Keeping your tax documents for at least seven years ensures you have them if you ever need to dispute something with the IRS.
+This includes both the tax return itself and any supporting documents from that year.

 The IRS recommends you keep all employee tax records for at least four years.
 This timeframe is to protect you as a business if an employee were to question something in the future.
 Employee documents include employee identification numbers, employee personal information, salary and payment information, employee tax returns, W-4s, and benefit records.

-Any documentation for business property should be held onto for at least seven years after you no longer own the property⁴.
-This includes purchase and repair receipts for physical land and building real estate, vehicles, and even actual business equipment.
-While you own the item you’ll want to monitor it’s worth and depreciation.
-After seven years, your time frame to file tax limitations expires, meaning you no longer need to keep the documents.
+Any documentation for business property should be held onto as long as you own the property and for several years after you no longer own the property.
+This includes purchase and repair receipts for physical land and building real estate, vehicles, and business equipment.
+While you own the item you’ll want to monitor its worth and depreciation.
 The one exception is to keep all deeds and titles long term, as they are legal contracts.

 Always keep a copy of internal business records you build and maintain yourself.
 These include income statements, balance sheets, and cash flow statements.
 Each of these documents can help you monitor long term business success.
 Also, they can be helpful for future audits or if customers present questions.

 These documents are the foundation to your business and should never be discarded.
 Instead, keep them in a safe place, and possibly multiple copies.
-These kind of documents include business bylaws, article of organization, shareholder agreements and lists, annual reports, and any trademark, copyright, and patent documentation.
+These kinds of documents include business bylaws, articles of organization, shareholder agreements and lists, annual reports, and any trademark, copyright, and patent documentation.

-LegalZoom suggests holding onto any legally binding documents long term.
+Hold on to any legally binding documents for the long term.
 This includes any lawsuits or claims made against your business.
 Also, make sure to hold onto any deeds and titles you own, as well as long-term contracts with vendors and businesses.
 It may also be a good idea to keep all of your correspondence and documents related to your lawyer, as that may come in handy in your future.

-As always, if you have any questions about what documents you should hold onto, consult with your tax advisor or legal adviser.
+If you have any questions about document retention, consult with your tax or legal advisor.

 Topics: